Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (702) 740-2504 | Website | Hours: 9 am – 12 am daily | Entrance: Free

-The M&M Las Vegas store was the first M&M store to ever open.
+The M&M Las Vegas store was the brand’s first retail store to ever open.
 There are all kinds of different flavors of M&Ms here that you would never think existed.

 Things to Do in Vegas with Kids